National Student Loan Ontario Canada Service Center: OSAP Repayment Assistance & Forgiveness Program

-Submit Email: Students can apply for loans for pursuing their post-secondary education or programs.
-Students can contact the National Student Loans Service Center for financial help.
-The National Student Loans Service Center is a funding agency operated by the Government of Canada.
-To send your secure emails, messages or comments to National Student Loans Service Center, follow their Contact Us page.
+Loans for post-secondary education or programs can be applied for by students, and they can seek financial assistance from the National Student Loans Service Center, a funding agency operated by the Government of Canada.
+To send secure emails, messages, or comments to the National Student Loans Service Center, visit the Contact Us page.

-Students within North America can ask their general questions regarding the funding and paid off conditions through a call via at 1 888 815-4514 (Toll free).
-Students that belong to outside North America, can dial 800 2 225-2501 .
-If the students belongs to a country that does not offer access to the international toll free telephone number, can call the Canadian Operator at 0800 096 0634 and then dial 905 306-2950 to get in touch with our collection center.
+Students within North America can inquire about general funding and repayment conditions by calling 1 888 815-4514 (Toll-free).
+Students outside North America can dial 800 2 225-2501 .
+If students belong to a country without access to the international toll-free number, they can call the Canadian Operator at 0800 096 0634 and then dial 905 306-2950 to reach our collection center.

-TTY/TDD: For impaired or disable students, our customer service representatives are available at 1 888 815-4556 .
+Customer service representatives are available for impaired or disabled students at 1 888 815-4556 .

-Office Location: Students/parents can personally visit the service office at National Student Loans Service Centre, P.O.
-Box 4030, Mississauga ON, L5A 4M4 Canada
+Students and parents can visit the service office at National Student Loans Service Centre, P.O.
+Box 4030, Mississauga ON, L5A 4M4, Canada.

-Near Me Locations: Find out or locate your Nearby Service Centers for Student aid programs and benefits, follow the given link.
+To find or locate Nearby Service Centers for student aid programs and benefits, follow the given link.

 Ontario Student Assistance Program (OSAP)

-• New students have to provide their Social Insurance Number (SIN) in order to sign up an OSAP account.
+• New students must provide their Social Insurance Number (SIN) to sign up for an OSAP account.

-• After getting access, you are able to apply for OSAP.
+• After gaining access, applicants are able to apply for OSAP.

-• You can give your parents or spouse's SIN along with tax information.
+• Applicants can provide their parents' or spouse's SIN along with tax information.

-• After submission of OSAP application, you can apply for funding estimate that you need.
+• After submitting the OSAP application, applicants should apply for the funding estimate they need.

-• It will take 3 to 6 weeks to hear you back regarding your application forms.
+• It will take 3 to 6 weeks to receive feedback regarding application forms.

-For more help or information, contact at below means:
+For additional help or information, contact at the following means:

 Toll-free: 1-877-672-7411